 Winner: Google Domains

-If this is your first domain name registration, the promotional discounts from GoDaddy may be something to consider.
+If this is your first domain name registration, both Google Domains and GoDaddy might seem a lucrative option.
+Especially, the promotional discounts from GoDaddy may be something to consider.
 With .COM prices at just $0.99, it makes the cost of entry almost inconsequential.
-When it comes to domains however, customers tend to stay with the same company for an extended period of time.
+When it comes to domains, however, customers tend to stay with the same company for an extended period of time.
 Since the cost at GoDaddy can jump with additional domains or recurring renewals, we recommend users transfer out after the introductory pricing has ended.

 That brings us to our pick for the best domain registrar… Google Domains.
 They won’t be the cheapest option upfront, but Google’s transparent pricing, simplistic interface and privacy protection are a much better value in the long run.
 They compartmentalize their various services well and in this case, the intense focus on domains is a refreshing change from the competition.